 #5.
 Cable management

 Of course NOT.
 If you just place the cables like this and mess up the whole pc then these cables will stop the way of the air to get regulated properly.
-If you have installed the fans in the front, rear, bottom or top and no matter where these wires will not let the easy air circulation and may get into the CPU cooler fan or Gpu fans.
+If you have installed the fans in the front, rear, bottom or top and no matter where these wires will not let the easy air circulation and may get into the CPU cooler fan or GPU fans.

 #6.
-Using thermal compound
+Use thermal compound

 #7.
 Liquid cooling solution

 When you overclock a processor like i7 9600K or Ryzen 7 3700X to more than their boost clock, then you can’t expect great results with an air cooler.
 Your CPU temperature might go into 90’s and that’s not a healthy overclocking practice.
 Save some money to get a better cooling device like Corsair H100i RGB Platinum SE or Cooler Master ML360R to make your CPU remain under 60’s.